-- Be in front of your computer when you call. - Write down the computer serial number and product ID number, and the monitor serial number before calling. - Spend time troubleshooting the problem with the service technician. - Remove any hardware that was recently added to your system. - Remove any software that was recently installed. - Restore the system to a Recovery Point created in HP Backup and Recovery Manager or run the Restore Plus!
-CD.
-For more information on using HP Backup and Recovery Manager, refer to the HP Backup and Recovery Manager User Guide by selecting Start > HP Backup and Recovery > HP Backup and Recovery Manager Manual.

-CAUTION Running the Restore Plus!
-CD will erase all data on the hard drive.

-NOTE For sales information and warranty upgrades (Care Packs), call your local authorized service provider or dealer.
+- Be in front of your computer when you call. - Write down the computer serial number and product ID number, and the monitor serial number before calling. - Spend time troubleshooting the problem with the service technician. - Remove any hardware that was recently added to your system. - Remove any software that was recently installed. - Restore the system from the Recovery Disc Set that you created or restore the system to its original factory condition in HP Backup and Recovery Manager. - △ CAUTION: Restoring the system will erase all data on the hard drive.
+Be sure to back up all data files before running the restore process. - NOTE: For sales information and warranty upgrades (Care Packs), call your local authorized service provider or dealer.